-1. Achieve zero indigenous P. falciparum malaria cases by 2023.

-2. Reduce all species malaria morbidity by 95% relative to the 2018 baseline figure and reduce mortality associated with indigenous malaria to zero by 2025.

-3. Prevent the re-establishment of indigenous transmission of P. falciparum/all species malaria in Townships where transmission has been interrupted.

-4. Prevent the emergence/introduction and spread of ACT resistant P. falciparum malaria in Burma.
+- 1. Achieve zero indigenous P. falciparum malaria cases by 2026 - 2.
+Reduce all species malaria morbidity by 67 % relative to the 2021 baseline figure and reduce mortality associated with indigenous malaria to zero by 2026 - 3.
+Prevent the re-establishment of indigenous transmission of P. falciparum/all species malaria in Townships where transmission has been interrupted. - 4.
+Prevent the emergence/introduction and spread of artemisinin-based combination therapy resistant P. falciparum malaria in Myanmar.

-Key interventions and supporting elements